Skip to content

 TEDF

-Class to handle Techno-Economic Data Files (TEDFs).
+Class for handling Techno-Economic Data Frames (TEDFs).

 Methods: